On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Theoretical Analysis

 \end{assumption}

 This is a benign assumption; the data distribution is a mixture of $K$ components and each of them contains samples from a sub-Gaussian distribution.
 These components correspond to training instances of different difficulty levels measured by the conditional variance.
-We then study the property of the model $f_\vw$ under adversarial attacks.
+This is because the conditional variance $\sigma_k^2$ is the expected test error of a well-trained model~\citep{bubeck2021universal}.
+Subsets with large $\sigma_k^2$ have higher loss and the difficulty function defined by the average training loss